RoblesAarik/tournament_app/README.md

 - HTML
 - CSS - Bootstrap
 - Express
+- Mongoose
+- JavaScript

 ## What this app solves

 A youth sports app that lets teams and leagues create, setup and check events.

+## Approach Taken

+I wanted create an app that allows people to create and hold event for youth sports.
+People that sign up are able to create events and edit their events by adding teams and changing tournament info.

 ## Who would use it